jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -------------------------------------------
 * RAY-WAT changing to Jubilee (Northbound) at WAT in 28-31m at 8tph
 * CR2 changing to District at VIC in 31-33m at 20tph (+3m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 31-36m at 8tph (+4m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 34-38m at 8tph (+7m)

 From Raynes Park to Temple (4m better)
 --------------------------------------
 * CR2 changing to District at VIC in 35-37m at 20tph
 * RAY-WAT changing to Northern (West End) at WAT changing to District at CHX in 34-40m at 8tph (+1m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 35-40m at 8tph (+2m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 38-42m at 8tph (+4m)

 From Raynes Park to Farringdon (11m better)